 Soon after I had built my trellis for peaches, it occurred to me that the system applied to pear culture would do well, and so I built a trellis 60 feet long and 7 feet wide; on this I planted upright espalier pears on quince stocks.
 Fig. 8 is a section of this trellis, and Fig. 9 is a front view of a pear tree trained to it in the upright method.
 My trellis was planted eight years ago, and has now on it twenty fine trees, about ten years old, and in full bearing.
-They were planted 3 feet apart, as it was my first experiment, and are now a little crowded; 4 feet apart will be found the proper distance.
+They were planted three feet apart, as it was my first experiment, and are now a little crowded; four feet apart will be found the proper distance.
 I have never seen anything more interesting in fruit culture than this trellis covered with pears, for owing to its being near the ground, the radiation of heat and moisture gives the fruit a size and beauty rarely seen even on walls.

-The lights should remain over the trees till the beginning of July, and then be removed, suffering the fruit to ripen fully exposed to the sun and air.
+The lights should remain over the trees till the

+beginning of July, and then be removed, suffering the fruit to ripen fully exposed to the sun and air.
 It seems that the glass over the fruit in its young state serves to develop its growth in a remarkable manner, for rarely is a spot seen on pears grown on these trellises; they have a clear, beautiful appearance, much like those grown in the warmer parts of France.
 I ought to add, that in cool climates, such as the north of England and Scotland, the lights may be suffered to remain over the trees till the beginning or middle of August.

-This will hasten the ripening of the fruit, but it should be exposed to the air in early autumn for some weeks before it is gathered (unless the climate is particularly cold and stormy), or it may suffer in flavour.
+This will hasten the ripening of the fruit, but it should be exposed to the air in early autumn for some weeks before it is gathered (unless the climate be particularly cold and stormy), or it may suffer in flavour.
 Pears ripened under glass are apt to suffer in this respect.
-I have, however, very recently received the following communication from a very clever fruit-cultivator living in Ireland :-
+I have, however, very recently received the following communication from a very clever fruit-cultivator living in Ireland:

 "Let no one persuade you that pears grown in a well-ventilated orchard-house are not equal to those outside; I can give strong evidence to the contrary.
 In my house there was a small Louise Bonne on the quince stock, in an 11-inch pot; it bore 23 splendid pears, as far superior to the same fruit grown in the open air as it was possible to be.
-They were not, I admit, high-coloured, but they attained a richness and flavour that I thought Louise Bonne did not possess.
-This little tree was the admiration of all who saw it.
-The pot in which it grew would not contain the fruit when gathered."
+They were not, I admit, high-coloured, but they attained a richness and flavour that I thought

+Louise Bonne did not possess."